manifold-lang/manifold-frontend/README.md

 ### Repeated Positional Properties (Arrays)

-"Arrays in Manifold are a special case of tuples which have many positional "properties of a particular type.
+Arrays in Manifold are a special case of tuples which have many positional "properties of a particular type.
 For example, an integer array of width 3 could "be defined as